 Figure 3 Magnetic resonance imaging images reveal a large cystic lesion on T2-weighted images (A), and the cyst could be observed abutting the pancreas (B).

 Figure 4 Pathologic pictures.
-A: The gross size of the cyst was 13.0 cm x 8.0 cm, and the adrenal gland contained smaller cysts with a thin membranous appearance; B: Multiple thin-walled cysts of variable size, with remaining adrenal tissue in the intervening septae of the cysts (hematoxylin-eosin staining, x100); C: Immunostaining with the D2-40 antibody is positive along the lining of the cysts, thus revealing lymphatic vessels
+A: The gross size of the cyst was 13.0 cm x 8.0 cm, and the adrenal gland contained smaller cysts with a thin membranous appearance; B: Multiple thin-walled cysts of variable size, with remaining adrenal tissue in the intervening septae of the cysts (hematoxylin-eosin staining, x100); C: Immunostaining with the D2-40 antibody is positive along the lining of the cysts, thus revealing lymphatic vessels.